-Ms. Garard made a motion to approve the consent agendas.
-Ms. Javurek seconded the motion.
+Ms. Javurek made a motion to approve the consent agendas.
+Mr. Healy seconded the motion.
+Ms. Gutierrez asked about Roy Knight and Mr. Stadelmaier indicated he had purchased both prior service and military time and he could follow-up with her on the detail to confirm.
 The Chair took a vote.
 The motion passed unanimously.